Jeopardy! audition process: Jeopardy! Brain Bus

 For Season 15 (1998–99), the show introduced a Winnebago recreational vehicle called the "Jeopardy!
 Brain Bus", measuring 32 ft, which travels 12 times per year to conduct regional contestant searches throughout the United States and Canada.
 Those who impress the Brain Bus staff during the Brain Bus events and have passed the qualifying tests are invited to attend actual Jeopardy! auditions in California.
 The official Jeopardy! website used to feature a section devoted to the Brain Bus starting during Season 21 (2004–05); by Season 26 (2009–10), this section was taken down.

 During the main events of the Brain Bus searches, known as "Pre-Test" events, attendees are given a 10-question version of the qualifying test; the number of attendees at this event may not exceed 1,000.
 Attendees who pass the test are invited back to attempt the full 50-question qualifier the next day.
 People who have passed the 50-question test move on to a final interview, during which show producers determine whether the contestant is someone by whom the TV audiences would be impressed.
 In addition to the "Pre-Test" events conducted there, Brain Bus searches also feature an event where individuals not wishing to compete for a chance to appear on Jeopardy! can play a "mock version" of the quiz show's game hosted by one or more members of the "Clue Crew", the program's team of roving correspondents; instead of cash, the attendees of this event play for various prizes, such as T-shirts, hats, mugs, water bottles, pens, and other merchandise related to the show.
 During the "mock Jeopardy!" events, the hosting Clue Crew members will occasionally interact with fans in attendance.

-Episodes featuring children as contestants
+Episodes featuring children as contestants (1999-2014)

-Tryouts for Kids Week, Holiday Kids Week, and Back to School Week were slightly different in that the mock Jeopardy! game is played before the thirty-question test is given.
+Now now longer airing, tryouts for Kids Week, Holiday Kids Week, and Back to School Week were slightly different in that the mock Jeopardy! game is played before the thirty-question test is given.
 During the mock game, coordinators sometimes opened up triple stumper questions to the other potential contestants.
 Potential contestants were called or notified by the station on which Jeopardy! airs in that particular market.
 Fifteen children who were between ten and twelve years old were chosen for each filming, along with one alternate.